caiocarrara/vimnimum/README.md

 * Make sure you have `vim-gtk` or `vim-gnome` package installed so copy and paste can work well with system's clipboard
 * flake8 is needed to Python checks.
+* xclip is needed to copy and paste work on NeoVim

 *This project started as a fork from